-Peter Brown, O.B.C., LL.D., is the Chairman of the Board, Chief Executive Officer and a director of the Company and Canaccord Capital Corporation.
+PETER BROWN, O.B.C., LL.D., is the Chairman of the Board and a director of the Company and Canaccord Capital Corporation.
+He was the Chief Executive Officer of the Company and Canaccord Capital Corporation until August 1, 2007.
 Mr. Brown entered the securities industry in 1962 with Greenshields Incorporated.
 In 1968 he joined Hemsworth, Turton & Co., Ltd., which subsequently became known as Canaccord Capital Corporation.
 Since 1968, Mr. Brown has been an active participant in the Canadian capital markets.
 Over the years, Mr. Brown has served on the boards of industry associations and numerous non-profit, private sector and crown corporations.
-He is currently a member of the board of directors of the IDA - Industry Association and is a past member of the board and of the executive committee of the Investment Dealers Association.
+He is currently a member of the board of directors of the IDA -Industry Association and is a past member of the board and of the executive committee of the Investment Dealers Association.
 He is currently a member nominated by the Government of Canada of the board of directors of the Vancouver Organizing Committee of the 2010 Olympic and Paralympic Winter Games (VANOC).
 He is a past Chairman of the Board of the University of British Columbia, the Vancouver Stock Exchange, BC Place Corporation and BC Enterprise Corporation.
 He was also the Vice Chairman of Expo '86 Corporation.
 He is currently on the board of trustees for The Fraser Institute, a Canadian research organization.
 He is a past member of the Chief Executives Organization and the Young Presidents Organization.
 He is a former member of the board of governors of the Atlantic Institute for International Affairs, the CICA Accounting Research Advisory Board and the Council for Business and the Arts in Canada.
 Mr. Brown is a past recipient of the BC Chamber of Commerce Businessman of the Year award.
 He was awarded the BC & Yukon Chamber of Mines Financier Award for 2000, the Ernst & Young Pacific Entrepreneur of the Year Award for 2001 and in 2002 the Distinguished Service Award by the Prospectors and Developers Association of Canada.
 In 2003, Mr. Brown received a Commemorative Medal for the Golden Jubilee of Her Majesty Queen Elizabeth recognizing his community service and he was awarded the Order of British Columbia recognizing his fundraising efforts for various charities and organizations in British Columbia as well as the vital role he has played in financing hundreds of British Columbia businesses.
 In 2004, Mr. Brown was named "Person of the Year" by the Brotherhood Inter-Faith Society of British Columbia.
 In 2005, Mr. Brown received an honorary Doctor of Laws from the University of British Columbia and in 2007 received the Distinguished Graduate Award from St. George's School.

-Mr. Brown is not a director of any public companies other than Canaccord Capital Inc. Mr. Brown attended all of the nine meetings of the board of directors held between April 1, 2006, and June 26, 2007.
+Mr. Brown is not a director of any public companies other than Canaccord Capital Inc. Mr. Brown attended 14 of the 15 meetings of the board of directors held between April 1, 2007 and June 11, 2008.